ahujaradhika/oil-fracking/README.md

 to extraction sites.

-In the case of Colorado, [a fracking site closer to a school with a higher white population was moved to a location much closer to a school with a greater Black and Hispanic population]. (https://www.nytimes.com/2018/05/31/us/colorado-fracking-debates.html)
+In the case of Colorado, [a fracking site closer to a school with a higher white population was moved to a location much closer to a school with a greater Black and Hispanic population](https://www.nytimes.com/2018/05/31/us/colorado-fracking-debates.html).
 There may have been an underlying assumption that the community will not have the resources to fight the move.

 In the case of Los Angeles county, I have analyzed the impact of income.